emicklei/melrose/docs/cli.md

 ## API server

-Melrose starts a HTTP server on port 8118 and evaluates programs on `POST /v1/statements` providing the source as the payload (HTTP Body).
+Melrōse starts a HTTP server on port 8118 and evaluates programs on `POST /v1/statements` providing the source as the payload (HTTP Body).
-This server is used by the [Melrose Plugin for Visual Studio Code](https://github.com/emicklei/melrōse-for-vscode).
+This server is used by the [Melrōse Plugin for Visual Studio Code](https://github.com/emicklei/melrōse-for-vscode).

 ### HTTP response